-This master’s course features three main areas.
-Vision: the tuning between human, society and industry that makes the brand relevant.
-Management: the strategic marketing of a business model in real case scenarios.
-Communications: the creation and delivery of a sense-based message to seduce and aggregate.
+This master course features three main areas: vision; the tuning between human, society and industry that makes the brand relevant, management; the strategic marketing of a business model in real case scenarios and communications; the creation and delivery of a sense-based message to seduce and aggregate.

 Lessons take place from October to June or April to December and amount to a total of 700 contact hours.
 There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates are eligible and selected after the admission process.

 The areas of Vision, Management and Communications take concrete form in the following modules:

-Fashion systems; designers, products and brands by concept.
+- Contemporary Fashion - fashion systems; designers, products and brands by concept.

 Intensive workshops will be held in the subject of strategic branding, event management, financial management, multikulti, communications 2.0 and brand typography.